stevenc49/stevenc49.github.io/pages/practiceJournal.md

 title:  Practice Log
 ---

+### Aug 31

+After taking the weekend off from studying, it's now Monday and I need to get back to the mindset of solving problems for my Facebook phone screen on Thursday.
+To relief the stress, I've opened Spotify to some relaxing music and I'm going thru my "Review List".

 ### Aug 27

 Got the question [Find Right Interval]() today for the daily challenge and it seems doable.
 However, I messed up the initial implementation and had to spend a bit of time debugging.
 This debugging time should be factored into solving the problem so now I should work on speed of implementation and debugging.